bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 #### Operational Parameter Resource

-Each interaction is a FHIR Operation and as such has a set of possbile parameters.
+Each interaction is a FHIR Operation and as such has a set of possible parameters.
 The table below outlines the parameters and whether they are IN, OUT or could apply to both requests and responses.

 The table is only showing the standard interaction parameters, each Operation may have more parameters such as Patient, OperationOutcome, etc.  More detailed information regarding each Operation can be found in the [Operation definitions](artifacts.html#operation-definitions).